 Reason #1: You’re not timing intercourse correctly.

 While sex ed may have taught us that we can get pregnant at any moment, we now know conception can only occur during our most fertile days, which is usually only about 5 days out of your cycle.
 Peak fertility occurs on the days leading up to and the day of ovulation.
 Tracking peak fertility is essential to timing intercourse in order to conceive.
+It can solve issues with tracking ovulation but not getting pregnant.

 There are several different methods for tracking peak fertility, including LH tests, cervical mucus monitoring, or basal body temperature (BBT) tracking.
 Here’s a quick rundown: